core-coin/cip/cip/docs/what-is-cip.md

 > CIP stands for Core Improvement Proposal.

-A CIP is a design document providing information to the Core community, or describing a new feature for Core or its processes and environment.
-The CIP should provide a concise technical specification of the feature and a rationale for the feature.
-The CIP author is responsible for building consensus within the community and documenting dissenting opinions.
+A CIP is a design document that offers information to the Core community or introduces a new feature to Core, its processes, or its environment.
+The document should present a clear technical specification and a rationale for the proposed feature.
+It is the responsibility of the CIP author to build consensus within the community and to document any dissenting opinions.